 524.13 Pumped Concrete.
 Pump concrete into either wet or dry holes.
 For uncased wet holes, maintain the drilled shaft excavation full of slurry or water to such a depth that water does not flow into the shaft excavation at any time.
 Use concrete pump pipe at least 4 inches (100 mm) in diameter and constructed with watertight joints.
 Arrange the concrete pump equipment so no vibrations result that might damage fresh concrete.
 Arrange pipes carrying concrete from the pump to the shaft with a minimum number of bends.
 Anchor the pipe used to convey the concrete to the bottom of the drilled shaft excavation to the steel casing or another suitable stationary object to prevent the pipe from undulating during the initial placement of the concrete.
 Do not begin placing concrete until the pump line orifice is at the shaft base elevation.

 Do not use aluminum pipe as a conveyance for the concrete.
-Pump an adequate quantity of grout, mortar, or concrete without coarse aggregate through the equipment ahead of the specification concrete to provide lubrication to the pumping system.
-Do not place the concrete used for lubrication in the shaft.
-The lubrication process will not be repeated as long as the pumping operations are continuous.
+Pump an adequate quantity of grout, mortar, or concrete without coarse aggregate through the equipment ahead of the specification concrete to to prime the lines.
+Do not use concrete to prime the lines in the shaft.
+Priming the lines will not be repeated as long as the pumping operations are continuous.
 Operate the pump so a continuous stream of concrete without air pockets is produced.
 To prevent the contamination of the concrete placed initially at the bottom of the shaft, seal the outlet end of the pumping pipe with a diaphragm or plug that is flushed out when the hydrostatic pressure from the column of concrete exceeds that of the water in the shaft.
-Control the initial rate of concrete placement so not to lift or displace the cage of reinforcing steel.
-Use a watertight conveying system, and leave the outlet end well below the top of the freshly placed concrete.
-The preferred concrete placement procedure is to maintain the outlet end of the pumping system at approximately 10 feet (3 m) below the top of the fresh concrete.
+Control the initial rate of concrete placement to not lift or displace the reinforcing steel.
+Use a watertight conveying system, and leave the outlet end a minimum of 10 feet below the top of the freshly placed concrete.
 When the concrete reaches the top of the drilled shaft column, remove all laitance.

 If the concrete pump line orifice is removed from the fluid concrete column during the concrete pour, and discharges concrete above the rising concrete level, the drilled shaft shall be considered defective.